samuelmurray/tracking-by-detection/README.md

 ```

 #### Caffe
 [This version of Caffe](https://github.com/weiliu89/caffe/tree/ssd) is used, which works with SSD models.
 Thorough instructions are given there on how to install and configure Caffe.
-They refer to [official documentation](http://caffe.berkeleyvision.org/installation.html) on how to install prerequisites.
+They refer to the [official documentation](http://caffe.berkeleyvision.org/installation.html) on how to install prerequisites.

 #### Cuda
 See **Caffe** above.